We helped Airbus create a real-time big data project streaming 2+ billion events per day

-Heiko Udluft: 02:16 So some numbers about air transportation, a set before we are touching billions of people.
+Heiko Udluft: 02:16 So some numbers about air transportation, are set before we are touching billions of people.
 I’m always quite impressed by these.
 Currently, we’re serving the aviation industry as a whole or the air transportation domain as a whole is serving about 56,000 routes globally.
 So that is point-to-point connection all over the globe.
 And that’s on an annual basis.
 Some shifts here but that’s a total number that’s being served at this year.
 We are moving about 3.6 billion passengers.
 So that is not individual humans.
 We’re not touching 3.6 billion humans, but we are touching 3.6 billion passengers.
 So it’s the same person does multiple trips, they all count in here.
 How do we move all of them?
 We have to have our aircraft flying in the air and for quite a while.
 So we’re flying a total of 69 million flight hours per year.

 Heiko Udluft: 02:59 And that’s actually the data that we are working with.
 I’ll show that later.
 This comes to a couple of, from this come quite a few challenges.
 So has anybody experienced the delay in the last year in this room?
 Anybody?
 Same with me.
 And actually some of these are avoidable and some of these come simply from looking at an infrastructure system that is at capacity for some places.
 So if you look at the airports like LaGuardia, LaGuardia, has an arrival every two minutes or something like that on average 24 hours a day.
-So they really have a high demand some of the delay effects, if you see right now, basically are triggered by, again, the system being at capacity.
-And we not only have to overcome the constraints that we have for that right now, but that’s the fourth one that I have here is we need to somehow accommodate doubling the air traffic every 15 years and within 15 years we’re not going to build doubled the number of airports or higher double the amount of air traffic controllers or build twice as big aircraft.
+So they really have a high demand and some of the delay effects, if you see right now, basically are triggered by, again, the system being at capacity.
+And we not only have to overcome the constraints that we have for that right now, but that’s the fourth one that I have here is we need to somehow accommodate doubling the air traffic every 15 years and within 15 years we’re not going to build double the number of airports or higher double the amount of air traffic controllers or build twice as big aircraft.
 That’s not happening.
 So we need to come up with other ways how we can use our resources that we have right now more efficiently.
 And that’s exactly where our products want to want to help and contribute that all the stakeholders that are affected by these numbers actually get better.

 Heiko Udluft: 04:19 So what other services that we are building?
 Two primary ones, one, our data services where we are building a real-time tracking and event detection that allows us to track the position of any aircraft anywhere, anytime around the globe.
 And this is a great tool, for, I talked about some stakeholders before, so it’s, it’s actually not known to everybody.
 What, when you’re an air traffic controller.
 So that’s the person who sits, for instance in Seattle airport, and he manages all the traffic around that airport.
 He actually only has a relatively local view of about 200 nautical miles around where his airport is.
 So if you are, but he has flights coming in from around the globe.
 So he needs to get a bit better visibility of these flights.
 And that’s exactly what we are building with these data services.
 Increasing the situational awareness that everybody knows for everybody who is in contact with a flight and is operating a flight.

 Heiko Udluft: 05:13 The second one is our analytic services.
 We are building real-time actionable insights for decision support in aviation.
-So here are we talking about real-time alerting, to synchronize the different stakeholders in the system, building postop analytics to better understand the performance bottlenecks that you have seen, the past predictive analytics to get a view on what the future will be like and then ultimately want to build prescriptive analytics and that the suggesting to the end user how they can operate the system better.
+So here are we talking about real-time alerting, to synchronize the different stakeholders in the system, building postop analytics to better understand the performance bottlenecks that you have seen in the past.
+Predictive analytics to get a view on what the future will be like and then ultimately want to build prescriptive analytics and that the suggesting to the end user how they can operate the system better.
 So to give an example for that if you are, I mentioned LaGuardia airport that they have a high demand right now we predict that an aircraft will arrive early there and we can then suggest to them how they should change the operations to accommodate that and ultimately make the systems go smoother, less delays, less fuel burn, better system overall.

 Heiko Udluft: 06:09 So what data are we using for this?
 I mentioned that before we are using aircraft position reports, so that is the latitude and longitude of an aircraft.
 The timestamp when this position report was generated, the speed of the aircraft at that time, the heading of the aircraft at this time and then some Meta information such as the intent.
 So where’s the aircraft flying, what aircraft is it, who is operating it?
 So there’s a lot of features in the data that we can use for analytics.
 The standard that we’re using is called ADS-B. I assume that nobody has heard of that and I’m not going to go into too much detail, but it is a standard that is defined in the aviation industry.
 The aircraft volunteers up this information.
 So the aircraft broadcast its signal, and I’ll go into that how we basically picked that up in a second.

 Heiko Udluft: 06:53 It does that at least twice a second.
 So the update rate is 2Hz, and the primary intention for ADS-B, sorry, the primary intention for ADS-B was for air traffic control.
 So if you get more frequent updates and better precision of where the aircraft is, you can operate them, you can handle them better in the second is for aircraft to aircraft separation assurance.
 So basically conflict avoidance.
-So as an aircraft, I pick up the other aircraft somewhere else, I know where it is and then I can avoid conflict with that.
+So me as an aircraft, I pick up the other aircraft somewhere else, I know where it is and then I can avoid conflict with that.
 In total, a data volume that we’re looking at is we have between 10 and 15,000 flights operating at any given time.
-So, here’s sort of a middle sweet spot, they send two messages a second.
+So, I’ll pick 12,000 here as sort of a middle sweet spot, they send two messages a second.
 So the total message volume that we have available globally is 24,000 messages per second.
 And as we operate more aircraft and we add more information to these messages that number actually goes up.
-So that Jesse will talk about in a minute.
-But that was really a big challenge for from a data engineering point of view, how to accept all of that data so that we can use it for analytics.
+So Jesse will talk about in a minute.
+But that was really a big challenge from a data engineering point of view, how to accept all of that data so that we can use it for analytics.